cintiamar/healywonder/README.md

 An alternative to viewing Vimeo videos without compromising the site's performance would be to use **lazy load**.

 I tested the alternative suggested by  The Mudra Organization, Tutorial found [here](https://github.com/the-muda-organization/vimeo-lazyload), however, my test did not succeed.

+The research and testing of other solutions for lazy load videos will be carried out in the future, in another stage of the project.

 ![Vimeo-Lazy-Load-Test](assets/images/readme-file/vimeo-lazy-load-test.png)
 `The video was not displayed`